Turning to God’s Word study group

 coming this fall—a study of the Gospel According to Mark

 Just in time for the beginning of the Catholic liturgical Year B, Turning to God’s Word plans to release the first of three studies that examine similarities and differences in the synoptic Gospels.
 You can learn more by reading a sample that features the introduction and first lesson in The Gospel According to Mark: A Look at the Son of God.
 The online directory for the study includes a link to the sample as well as other relevant study materials.
-The study is being submitted for an imprimatur, and free accompanying videos will begin posting online before the end of the current liturgical year A in late November, 2026.
+The study has been submitted for an imprimatur, and free accompanying videos will begin posting online before the end of the current liturgical year A in late November, 2026.
 Studies on the Gospel According to Luke and the Gospel According to Matthew will follow in time for Year C (2027–2028) and Year A (2028–2029), respectively.